BanSuth/book-exercise-docs/labmodule01/README-GDA.md

 What does your implementation do?

 Our implementation tests through unit and integration testing if our environment and system is setup properly for future use.
+We used the python environment for our implementation.
 This is confirmed through our screenshots showed below.

 How does your implementation work?